 Credit card fraud occurs when someone uses a credit card or credit card details to obtain products or services without paying for them.

 Unfortunately, it’s a growing problem, particularly for businesses that sell online.
 According to the Nilson Report, credit card global losses rose to $ worldwide in 2018, up from $23.97 billion the previous year.
-One-third of those losses in 2018 ($9.47 billion) occured in the US.
+One-third of those losses in 2018 ($9.47 billion) occurred in the U.S.

-Although some fraudulent transactions happen at bricks and mortar businesses, a found that fraud was 81% more likely in online card-not-present sales.
+Although some fraudulent transactions happen at brick-and-mortar businesses, fraud was 81% more likely in online card-not-present sales.